 Located in Boston and the surrounding communities, Dana-Farber Cancer Institute is a leader in life changing breakthroughs in cancer research and patient care.
 We are united in our mission of conquering cancer, HIV/AIDS and related diseases.
 We strive to create an inclusive, diverse, and equitable environment where we provide compassionate and comprehensive care to patients of all backgrounds, and design programs to promote public health particularly among high-risk and underserved populations.
 We conduct groundbreaking research that advances treatment, we educate tomorrow's physician/researchers, and we work with amazing partners, including other Harvard Medical School-affiliated hospitals.

-Review and process all intellectual property-related correspondence including all electronic mail sent to the Intellectual Property Docketing Inbox.
+Review and process intellectual property-related correspondence including physical mail and electronic mail sent to central patent and trademark inboxes.

-Research and respond to requests for protection filing documents and statuses using internal systems and online patent office portals, including USPTO Public/Private PAIR.
+Research and respond to requests for protection filing documents and statuses using internal systems and U.S. Patent and Trademark Office (???USPTO???) portal applications.

 Perform duties related to other special projects as required.

 KNOWLEDGE, SKILLS, AND ABILITIES REQUIRED:

 Advanced computer skills and experience with at least Microsoft??
 Outlook?? and Excel?? software, Adobe??
 Acrobat?? software, USPTO portal applications (PAIR, EPAS, and EFS-Web), and an intellectual property management database system (e.g., Computer Packages Inc. or Inteum Minuet??? software).

 Professional written and oral communication and customer service skills.